LEAVING SITE

 1993

-Lamisil (terbinafine) is a systemic (oral) medication available as 250 mg tablets.
-Lamisil is a prescription medicine used to treat fungal infections (toes, fingers).
+Lamisil (terbinafine) is an oral prescription medication available as 250 mg tablets.
+Lamisil is used to treat fungal infections of the nail (toes, fingers).

 Common Side Effects

-Headache, nausea, mild abdominal pain, heartburn, diarrhea, swelling or bloating of the abdomen, loss of appetite, skin rashes, joint and muscle pain, mood disorders, loss or disturbance of taste, dizziness, eye disorder, and tiredness.
-In rare cases, Lamisil can cause liver problems.
-In very rare cases, problems such as liver failure, some leading to death or the need for a liver transplant, can occur.
+Headache, nausea, mild abdominal pain, stomach discomfort after a meal (heartburn), diarrhea, swelling or bloating (a feeling of fullness) of the abdomen, loss of appetite, skin rashes (itchy), joint and muscle pain, mood disorder (depression), loss or disturbance of taste, dizziness, eye disorder, and tiredness.
+In rare cases, Lamisil can cause abnormal liver function test results.
+In very rare cases, Lamisil can cause decrease in certain types of blood cells, psoriasis-like skin eruptions (rash with silver coloured appearance), worsening of psoriasis, skin rash with flaking or peeling, and hair loss.
 Stop taking Lamisil tablets and consult your doctor immediately should you develop jaundice (yellowing of skin and/or eyes).

 Drug Interactions